 We expect that our tool will help the system architect: now he can enter the spec in a visual way by using our tool instead of writing a document for the spec.

-The advantage of our tools that it can check the spec without implement the whole code of an application, what can Reduce time and efforts of error detection.
+The advantage of our tool is that it can check the spec without implement the whole code of an application, what can reduce time and efforts of error detection.

 The architect adds all the elements that will appear in a real application and he defines conditions and actions for every element.
 Then, he chooses from the requirement list a set of requirements.
 In last step he runs verification using SPIN.
-That is, the system behaves in a way violating the requirement being checked, then the erroneous behavior will be reported by returning a path representing the false behavior.
+That is, the system behaves in a way violating the requirement being checked, and then the erroneous behavior will be reported by returning a path representing the false behavior.
 Otherwise, if no counter-example was found, it will be considered that the spec satisfies the requirement

-We took a spec of real application called "Bopo" that was written in a traditional way by using word document in order to prove that our tool is usable.
+We took a spec of real application called "BoPo" that was written in a traditional way by using word document in order to prove that our tool is usable.

 PRELIMINARY SOFTWARE ENGINEERING DOCUMENTS